-health hazard!
+hazard!
 On Thursday 19 March, two of Glasgow's main incinerators broke down.
-The troops couldn't mend them. the health hazard by dumping rubbish from the city centre at Bishopbriggs, on the edge of the city.
-The following day, m this practice-because it increased the health hazard!
+The troops couldn't mend them. hazard by dumping nubbish from the city centre at Bishopbriggs, on the edge of the city.
+The following day, rice-because it increased the health hazard!
 PICTURES: John Sturrock (Report)

-- By LAURIE FLYNN
+-- By LAURIE FLYNN